niliusha123/DRFNet-Iris/README.md

 If you have any questions, please feel free to communicate.

 # Notice
-The DET_curve.png was drawn after training with improved DRFNet.
-And the test data is CASIA-Iris-Lamp, which is not involved in training.
+The DET_curve.png was drawn after training with improved DRFNet using test data.
+And the Mask Iris images were obtained by independent network branch.
+The test data set is CASIA-Iris-Lamp, and this set is not involved in training.